Group 2 Gallery

 In the 1970's Capacci and Van Damme moved back to Brussels where they lived in a house near avenue Louise.

 Group 2 Gallery's opening show in 1990 was a tribute to Suzanne Van Damme, followed by a Capacci solo exhibition in 1991.
-Capacci passed away in Brussels in 1996, shortly after the opening of a new Van Damme-Capacci exhibition at the Gallery.
+Capacci passed away in Brussels in 1996, shortly after the opening of a Van Damme-Capacci exhibition at the Gallery.

 ^ top